spacing spacing spacing

 Today, things are even more disordered than in times past.
 Now we live in a culture of diabolical insanity.
 In today’s world, most families have been stained with divorce and the dysfunction of sexual, emotional, and physical abuse.
 Traditional family security has been shattered.
 And children, rather than basking in prayer and a sense of belonging to God, have become lost souls wandering in a wasteland.
 Children are brainwashed from infancy by movies, television, magazines, popular music, sports, and social media that are all awash with the demonic vices of aggressiveness, competition, defiance of authority, sensuality, hatred, anger, revenge, and lust.
 Hence when many individuals experience emotional distress, they think in depths of their hearts, “God owes me.
 Christ’s sacrifice doesn’t mean much to me right now.
 I want tangible compensation for all I have suffered!”
 Sexual pleasure, pornography, masturbation, gluttony, alcohol, tobacco, and drugs are the currency of the “ready cash” the modern world demands from God.

-Consequently, in today’s culture of insanity, the fundamental Christian principle of prayer and fasting has been so reduced to superficial duty that most Catholics today find the true meaning of the principle to be incomprehensible.
+Consequently, in today’s culture of insanity, the fundamental Christian principle of prayer and fasting (especially fasting from personal pleasure) has been so ignored that most Catholics today find the meaning of the principle to be incomprehensible.
 Trust in God and love for God have lost their meaning.
 And, sadly, all the while this is occurring, most of us are blind to it.

 Accordingly, many individuals today need psychotherapeutic help to overcome the unconscious resistances to doing the very things they know consciously they should be doing.